Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 General Finishes wood stain options provide beautiful restorative results that are easy to accomplish.
 It’s a popular choice for many, but it is a little bit more expensive than the other options.

-Many homeowners use this product for refinishing furniture to its original beauty and appearance.
+Many homeowners use this product to refinish furniture to restore it to its original beauty and appearance.
 It’s easy to apply and won’t run or drip easily.

 ✅ Pros: